JonGal/appengine-ml-demo/README.md

 # Demo for Google OnBoarding

-This is a quick demo meant to show how easy it is to do simple poerful things with App Engine and Google ML APIs
+This is a quick demo meant to show how easy it is to do simple powerful things with App Engine and Google ML APIs

 ## Products
 - [App Engine][1]